MaxMelching/gwbar/README.md

 It is possible to use any waveform you want in the presentation.
-The only requirement for the displaying to work properly is that the values are between -1 and +1, and that the times are between 0 and 1.
-If you have some GWPy TimeSeries on hand, this preparation can be done using `signal_export` function in accompanying python script.
+The only requirement for the displaying to work properly is that the values are between $-1$ and $+1$, and that the times are between $0$ and $1$.
+If you hase some GWPy ``TimeSeries`` on hand, this preparation can be done using `signal_export` function in the accompanying python script.

-***Note:*** in case the bar looks misaligned in some compiler like Overleaf, this will typically vanish in the exported pdf.
-I do not know why this happens,
+***Note:*** in case the bar looks misaligned in some compiler like Overleaf, this will typically disappear in the exported pdf.
+I do not know why this happens, but I have experienced it several times.

 ## Examples

-To see how this beamertemplate looks like and how it can be used, have a look at the `examples` folder in this repository. but I have experienced it several times.
+To see how this beamertemplate looks like and how it can be used, have a look at the `examples` folder in this repository.

 ## Plans

-- allow for adjustable height and width, location of the signal (by setting rightpadding etc)
+- allow for adjustable height and width of the signal

+If you have any ideas or suggestions, please feel free to tell me about them!